Skip to main content Skip to main navigation

 Audiovisual Access Policies and Procedures

-Photographs were separated to the James E. and Esther Cooper Jackson Photographs Collection (PHOTOS 221).
-Audio cassettes were separated to the James E. Jackson Audiocassettes (OH 057).
+Some of the photographs were separated to the James E. Jackson and Esther Cooper Jackson Photographs (PHOTOS 221).
+A collection of the audio cassettes were separated to the James E. Jackson Audiotapes Collection (OH 057).
 Original drawings by Ollie Harrington were separated to the Non Print Department.

-Three folders of assorted artifacts and ephemera were separated to the Tamiment Library and Robert F. Wagner Labor Archives General Ephemera and Artifacts Collection.
+Three folders of assorted artifacts and ephemera were separated to the Tamiment Library and Robert F. Wagner Labor Archives General Ephemera and Artifacts Collection (EPHEMERA ARTIFACTS 0010, including Unprocessed Accession: NPA-2006-077 within the record).

 Collection processed by